JoyV1/Simple_Calculator.py/README.md

 Need hands-on GUI projects to grasp concepts
 Struggle with understanding code structure

-Stop vibing coding, start understanding!
+Stop vibing, start understanding!
 This calculator teaches tkinter basics, event handling, and proper code organization through a practical project you can actually use.